 Eurgh.
 I’m in a terrible fucking mood, absolutely bored out of my mind.
-I’ve spent the week getting excited about labels for Modern Folk, which indicates pretty clearly the state I’m in.
+I’ve spent the week getting excited about labels for the antiques business I work for, which indicates pretty clearly the state I’m in.
 To be fair to myself, the labels are good, but the fact that I’m genuinely happy about them is causing massive fucking self-hatred.
 I can now stare at the ugly, BALD, bastard in the mirror and know that he’s not only ugly, bald and a bastard, but he’s also a man who gets excited by labels.
 What have I become?

 At the start of the week I went to Prague for about 45 hours, which should have been fun – it’s a beautiful city, hot wine everywhere, sex machine museum, etc etc etc – but the most excited I got about anything the whole time was this toilet paper art:

 I was mainly thinking about the labels I was due to deal with when I returned home, feeling trepidation that my labelling might prove unpleasureable or even problematic.
 It didn’t, though: the labelling was amazing.
 What isn’t amazing is a life where labelling is the main highlight of your week.
 AND all of this excitement is even more embarrassing because the book I was reading in the handful of windows I’ve had between heady labelling sessions was a corker (pun-intended): Lisa McInerney’s Bailey’s Prize Winning debut novel: The Glorious Heresies.

 The Glorious Heresies does everything a book is meant to do, and it does them spectacularly.
 As an early shock, it has a similar premise to recent “worst book I’ve ever read” The Bricks That Built The Houses (i.e. grim crims in a city), but The Glorious Heresies isn’t shit.
 The Glorious Heresies is brilliant.
 The Glorious Heresies is superb.
 The Glorious Heresies is almost as good as labelling.